HWHapply/VID/README.md

        --clinical_column ebv_status \
        --metamodel mlp
 ```
-The outputs will be saved in the output directory you specified, the output will be saved in './demo/yymmdd_HHMMSS' in this example, the structure of docker running output has no different with conda running.
+The outputs will be saved in the output directory you specified, the output will be saved in './demo/YYmmdd_HHMMSS' in this example, the structure of docker running output has no different with conda running.

 ### Expert Usage ###
-An object of VID class will be saved as the 'vid_yymmdd_HHMMSS.pkl' in 'output' directory of VID output.
+An object of VID class will be saved as the 'vid_YYmmdd_HHMMSS.pkl' in 'output' directory of VID output.
 You can load this object to jupyter notebook to check the detail of model training and predict the infection status of new dataset.
 Can refer to [expert_usage.ipynb]() for details.